What Costa Rica Products Can You Buy?

 It’s true that the secret is out on Costa Rica coffee, but what many people don’t know about is how Costa Ricans make it.
 They use an apparatus called a chorreador or a rustic drip coffeemaker.
 Much like the coffeemakers we know, it consists of a filter and a way to pour water in.

-This process allows for any quantity of coffee to be made and the strength of the brew to be adjusted to taste—from one, strong cup first thing in the morning to a whole pot as family and neighbors stop in for café in the afternoon.
+This process allows for any quantity of coffee to be made and the strength of the brew to be adjusted to taste—from one, strong cup first thing in the morning to a whole pot as family and neighbors.
 It’s rare to enter a Costa Rican household and not find a chorreador in the cupboard or on the counter.

 The chorreador has become a popular souvenir item for travelers that would like to take something authentic home with them after visiting Costa Rica.
 You can now find a wide variety of these unique coffeemakers in stores and supermarkets all over the country, ranging in style from the very basic to the beautifully decorative.
 It’s something easy to transport that won’t break the bank and can be used at home or just kept as decoration.